Language selection

 Bilateral relations

-Spanning 79 years, Canada and Mexico share a vibrant, multi-faceted relationship that is characterized by deep people-to-people ties, rich cultural connections and growing trade and investment.
+In 2024, Canada and Mexico celebrate 80 years of diplomatic relations, sharing a vibrant, multi-faceted relationship that is characterized by deep people-to-people ties, rich cultural connections and growing trade and investment.
 In recognition of this important relationship, the Government of Canada has committed to enhancing and expanding relations with Mexico, both bilaterally and within the North American partnership.

 Canada and Mexico have also focused on collaboration within North America, working closely with our common neighbour, the United States.
 Through mechanisms such as the North American Leaders’ Summit, our countries work together in areas such as security, competitiveness and the environment to create a more integrated, sustainable, and globally-competitive North American economy.
 Mexico hosted the last North American Leaders’ Summit in Mexico City in January 2023.

-Mexico continues to be the top source country under the Seasonal Agricultural Workers Program, often cited as a model for international labour-mobility arrangements.
-In 2022, a record of close to 40,000 workers were welcomed to Canada under the Temporary Foreign Workers Program.
-This recognizes the foundational role Mexican nationals play as a source of labour for Canada specifically in sustaining the domestic agricultural sector.
-In 2022, Canada saw a 28% increase in the number of Mexican workers arriving in Canada on work permits.
+In 2023, a record of almost 60,000 Mexican workers came to Canada under the Temporary Foreign Workers Program (TFWP) and the International Mobility Program (IMP).
+Under the TFWP, Mexico continues to be a top source country for the Seasonal Agricultural Workers Program (SAWP), often cited as a model for international labour-mobility arrangements.
+Of the close to 60,000 Mexican workers, over 26,000 came under the SAWP in 2023.
+This recognizes the foundational role Mexican nationals play as a source of labour for Canada, specifically in sustaining the domestic agricultural sector.

 Academic and cultural ties are essential components of our relationship.
-Canada hosted close to 15,000 Mexican students with study permits in 2022, in addition to almost 12,000 Mexican students taking part in short-term language courses which do not require a study permit.
-There is a significant amount of ongoing academic collaboration and exchange.
+In 2023, Canada issued over 11,000 study permits to Mexican students, representing an increase of over 80% in the last five years.
+On top of these students, over 14,000 additional Mexican students took part in short-term language courses which do not require a study permit.
+Academic collaboration and exchange is ongoing.
 There are over 300 MOUs between Canadian and Mexican higher education institutions, which mainly facilitate academic exchanges, as well as a number of MOUs between Canadian education associations and Mexican government bodies.
+In 2023, Mexico was the largest source country for international students from Latin America and the Caribbean in Canada and the 8th largest source globally.

 Trade relations

 Our trade and investment relationship has seen strong growth since the entry into force of the North America Free Trade Agreement (NAFTA) in 1994 and continues with the most recent Canada-US-Mexico Free Trade Agreement (CUSMA).
-Canadian trade and investment with Mexico is steadily growing, with over $49.7 billion in two-way merchandise trade in 2022.
+Canadian trade and investment with Mexico is steadily growing, with nearly $55 billion in two-way merchandise trade in 2023.
 Mexico is Canada's third largest single-country merchandise trading partner (after U.S. and China).
-Canada was Mexico's fifth-largest merchandise trading partner in 2022.
-Canadian Direct Investment in Mexico was $33B in 2022, which is Canada's 10th largest direct investment destination.
+Canada was Mexico's fourth-largest merchandise trading partner in 2023.
+Canadian Direct Investment in Mexico was $40.4B in 2023, which is Canada's 9th largest direct investment destination.
 Mexico's stability, growing consumer class and competitive labour continue to make it an attractive market for Canadian exports and investments.
 As a result, Mexico has been identified as a priority market for Export Development Canada (EDC), which has operated a regional office in Mexico since 2000, providing extensive financial services related to Canadian exports and investments in the country.

 Related links